amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - `æm̐`/`æ̃` with an interrogative tone is the interrogative pronominal root.
 It is also the root of the interrogative/*speculative*/*skeptical* suffixes `ā`, `ē`, `ō`.

-This hypothesis, on the one hand, takes the provenance of of the pronouns back to a pre-historical (perhaps even a *proto-linguistic*) time and on the other, to baby-talk.
+This hypothesis, on one hand, takes the provenance of of the pronouns back to a pre-historical (perhaps even a *proto-linguistic*) time and on the other, to baby-talk.
 That these nasalised vowels are naturally suited to signify the above mentioned semantics can be pictorially represented as follows.

 <img style="width: 100%" src="Pronouns-image.png" alt="That these nasalised vowels are naturally suited to signify the above mentioned semantics can be pictorially represented as follows." />